The combinatorial structure of beta negative binomial processes: Applications in Bayesian nonparametrics

 \subsection{Conditional distributions}

-Let $W$ be a uniform random labelling of a NB-IBP as described in \cref{sec:arrays}.
+Let $W$ be a uniform random labelling of a NB-IBP as described in Section~\ref{secarrays}.
 In the applications described above, computing the posterior distribution of $W$ is the first step towards most other inferential goals.
-Existing inference schemes use stick-breaking representations, i.e., they represent (a truncation of) the beta process underlying $W$.
+Existing inference schemes use stick-breaking representations, that is, they represent (a truncation of) the beta process underlying $W$.
 This approach has some advantages, including that the entries of $W$ are then conditionally independent negative binomial random variables.
-On the other hand, the random variables representing the truncated beta process, as well as the truncation level itself, must be marginalized away using auxiliary variable methods or other techniques \citep{BMPJpre, ZHDC12, TGG07, PZWGC2010}.
+On the other hand, the random variables representing the truncated beta process, as well as the truncation level itself, must be marginalized away using auxiliary variable methods or other techniques \cite{BMPJpre,ZHDC12,TGG07,PZWGC2010}.
 Here, we take advantage of the structure of the NB-IBP and do not represent the beta process.
-The result is a set of Markov (proposal) kernels analogous to those originally derived for the IBP \citep{GG06, GGS2007}.
+The result is a set of Markov (proposal) kernels analogous to those originally derived for the IBP \cite{GG06,GGS2007}.

-The models described in \cref{sec:examples} associate every feature with a latent parameter.
-Therefore, conditioned on the number of columns $\kappa$, let $\Theta = (\theta_1, \dotsc, \theta_\kappa)$ be an \iid\ sequence drawn from some nonatomic distribution $\nu_\Theta$, and assume that the data $y$ admits a conditional density $p(y \given W, \Theta)$.
-We will associate the $j$-th column of $W$ with $\Theta_j$, and so the pair $(W,\Theta)$ can be seen as an alternative representation for an exchangeable sequence $X_{[n]}$ of beta negative binomial processes.
+The models described in Section~\ref{secexamples} associate every feature with a latent parameter.
+Therefore, conditioned on the number of columns $\kappa$, let $\Theta= (\theta_1, \ldots, \theta_\kappa)$ be an i.i.d. sequence drawn from some non-atomic distribution $\nu_\Theta$, and assume that the data $y$ admits a conditional density $p(y \vert W, \Theta)$.
+We will associate the $j$th column of $W$ with $\Theta_j$, and so the pair $(W,\Theta)$ can be seen as an alternative representation for an exchangeable sequence $X_{[n]}$ of beta negative binomial processes.
 By Bayes' rule, the posterior distributions admits a conditional density

 where $p(W,\Theta)$ is a density for the joint distribution of $(W,\Theta)$.
 We describe two Markov kernels that leave this distribution invariant.
 Combined, these kernels give a Markov chain Monte Carlo (MCMC) inference procedure for the desired posterior.